-This session will introduce the Cooking with Curiosity: Challenging Perfection with Reflection curriculum and explore the core learning strategy of reflection.
-Edible Ed at Home co-designers Raquel Vigil and Nick Lee will share their vision for how reflection activities can help students build their self-efficacy.
-Participants will leave with a greater understanding of how to teach and use Cooking with Curiosity lessons.
-Participants will also have the opportunity to discuss and share their practices around reflection and building student self-belief.
+This session introduced the Cooking with Curiosity: Challenging Perfection with Reflection curriculum and explored the core learning strategy of reflection.
+Edible Ed at Home co-designers Raquel Vigil and Nick Lee shared their vision for how reflection activities can help students build their self-efficacy.
+Participants gained a greater understanding of how to teach and use Cooking with Curiosity lessons.
+Participants also had the opportunity to discuss and share their practices around reflection and building student self-belief.

 Summer Training at Home

 Summer Training at Home was a multi-month summer program of online training and professional development sessions for the field of edible education.
 The program consisted of a four-part workshop series on adapting edible education to remote and home learning.
 All sessions were offered at no cost.
 You can now view the condensed recording of each workshop in the archive below.

 Adapting Edible Education to Remote and Home Learning

 This workshop series focused on adapting curriculum and instructional strategies to support students through rich, experiential learning that can take place at home.
 While the workshops are focused on designing for distance learning, the lessons within are valuable for all educators seeking to create student-centered learning experiences.

 Edible education typically takes place during in-person, hands-on classes.
 This workshop highlights curriculum design strategies for adapting edible education to distance learning and supports participants to begin planning new lessons.